filamentphp/filament/packages/panels/docs/14-upgrade-guide.md

 php artisan filament:install --panels
 ```

 A new `app/Providers/Filament/AdminPanelProvider.php` file will be created, ready for you to transfer over your old configuration from the `config/filament.php` file.
+Since this is a [Laravel service provider](https://laravel.com/docs/providers), it needs to be registered in `config/app.php`.
+Filament will attempt to do this for you, but if you get an error while trying to access your panel then this process has probably failed.
+You can manually register the service provider by adding it to the `providers` array.

 Most configuration transfer is very self-explanatory, but if you get stuck please refer to the [configuration documentation](configuration).